If you're looking for ways to earn money travelling around Australia then you've come to the right place.

 22. Online Consulting

-Similar to Freelancing, if you have skill that could involve consulting with people over a Skype call then you may be able to build a small business around this while you're travelling.
+Similar to Freelancing, if you have skill that could involve consulting with people over a Zoom call then you may be able to build a small business around this while you're travelling.

 23. Social Media Manager